obsidian-tasks-group/obsidian-tasks/docs/queries/sorting.md

 1. `happens` (the earliest of start date, scheduled date, and due date)

 {: .released }
-`sort by happens` was introduced in Tasks 1.21.0.
+`sort by happens` was introduced in Tasks 1.21.0.<br>
+`sort by created` was introduced in Tasks 1.26.0.

 ### Task statuses